johan-bolmsjo/accounting/README.md

 ### Accounting

 All transactions must be preceded by a date of the format "YYYY-MM-DD" on a single line.
-The transaction format is "amount debits credits".
+The transaction format is "amount debit credit".
 The amount format is a numeric floating point number with "." or "," as the decimal point.
-The debits and credits format is "[adei]:[a-z.-]+".
+The debit and credit format is "[adei]:[a-z.-]+".
 The first letter followed by the colon indicates the account type.
 Only four types are supported.

 a: Asset   (amount = debits - credits)
 d: Debt    (amount = credits - debits)